alphagov/penetration-testing-instance/README.md

 Cheatsheet to get started on the tooling

-Something about how to standup an vulnerable instance for testing
+Something about how to standup a vulnerable instance for testing